Is Infant Rice Cereal Carcinogenic?

 I was worried about iron.
 And I was doing what everyone was telling me to do.

 I had had some issues with breastmilk supply and we had supplemented with formula (another stressful story for another time!).
 He had alternating constipation/diarrhea on the formula which resolved when we switched to the low iron and non-fortified type.

 So when it came time for solids, I reached for powdered iron-fortified infant rice cereal from a box.

-We are still trying to work backwards with my first.
-He’s now seven, has some food intolerances that we are working on reversing, his blood sugar levels are extremely sensitive and his gut quickly starts acting up if we don’t stay on top if things.
+We are still trying to work backward with my first.
+He’s now seven, has some food intolerances that we are working on reversing, his blood sugar levels are extremely sensitive and his gut quickly starts acting up if we don’t stay on top of things.

 Could this have all been avoided if we had started things off differently?
 I can’t say conclusively, but based on the patterns I see emerging in other children, I’m highly suspect.

 Powdered rice cereal turns very quickly into sugar, it is high in phytic acid which binds to minerals, and it is hard to digest for kids who have less-than-optimal digestive flora.

 I did things very differently with my second and third children.
 I knew more, I had grown more confident.
 I had read more research.
 I had worked with more parents.

 My second and third children are better off for it and I am convinced that how we feed our kids in the first years has a major impact on their health later on.
 My own children have taught me this, the children of my clients have taught me this and research shows us this.